PADCEV Powder for solution for infusion Ref.[49907] Active ingredients: Enfortumab vedotin

 Skin reactions are associated with enfortumab vedotin as a result of enfortumab vedotin binding to Nectin-4 expressed in the skin.
 Fever or flu-like symptoms may be the first sign of a severe skin reaction, and patients should be observed, if this occurs.

 Patients should be monitored starting with the first cycle and throughout treatment for skin reactions.
 Appropriate treatment such as topical corticosteroids and antihistamines can be considered for mild to moderate skin reactions.
 For suspected SJS or TEN, or in case of bullous lesions onset, withhold treatment immediately and refer to specialised care; histologic confirmation, including consideration of multiple biopsies, is critical to early recognition, as diagnosis and intervention can improve prognosis.
-Permanently discontinue Padcev for confirmed SJS or TEN, Grade 4 or recurrent severe skin reactions.
+Permanently discontinue Padcev for confirmed SJS or TEN, Grade 4 or recurrent Grade 3 skin reactions.
 For Grade 2 worsening, Grade 2 with fever or Grade 3 skin reactions, treatment should be withheld until Grade ≤1 and referral for specialised care should be considered.
 Treatment should be resumed at the same dose level or consider dose reduction by one dose level (see section 4.2).

 Hyperglycaemia